-Parkinson was hugely experienced in the workings of Government and Academia, and was responsible for a number of other ‘rules’ you might be familiar with such as: ‘work expands to meet the time available for its completion’.
+Parkinson was hugely experienced in the workings of Government and Academia.
+He was also responsible for a number of other ‘rules’ you might be familiar with like: Parkinsons Law No.1 ‘work expands to meet the time available for its completion explained here.
 He knew his stuff.

 The Law of Triviality: Organisations give disproportionate weight to trivial issues , also known as Bikeshedding is actually my favourite.

 You know this true.
 Just read through the committee minutes of many organisations (or partnerships) and you will get the point.